Muskan9782/Muskan9782/README.md

 - 👋 Hi, I’m Muskan.
-- 🌱 I’m currently pursuing B Tech from IIT (ISM), Dhanbad.
+- I'm a Graduate from IIT(ISM) Dhanbad.
+- Currently looking for a new opportunity in Data Analaytics and Data Science fields.
-- 📫 You can reach me at www.linkedin.com/in/muskan-8472081bb
+- You can reach me at www.linkedin.com/in/muskan-8472081bb

 <!---
 Muskan9782/Muskan9782 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.